I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 You know what I also laugh at?

-The next day and the next couple days, newspapers in a local cities all over the country and television stations are examining local bridges.
+The next day and the next couple days, newspapers in local cities all over the country and television stations are examining local bridges.

-Hell, they did it here, and a story here.
+Hell, they did it here.

 Two of the bridges spanning the intercoastal waterway could be deficient.